koneke55/sk.github.io/_pages/about.md

 ## Publications

 **Kone, S.**, & Sunil, M.P.
 (2024).
 "Smart Battery Management System for Portable Devices to Enhance Battery Life Based on Machine Learning." *International Journal of Innovative Research in Technology*, Vol. 10, Issue 11.
 ISSN: 2349-6002.
-# TODO: Add new publications as they are published
-# TODO: Verify all publications match bibliography file

 **Conference Presentations & Technical Writing**